Wmart24/SQL_Capstone_Project1/README.md

 LIMIT 30
 ```

-Here's a breakdown of the results for top paying skills for entry/junior/intern data analysts in 2023:
+Here's a breakdown of the results for top paying skills for entry/junior/intern Data Analysts in 2023:
 - Top-paying entry-level roles often blend data analytics with software engineering and machine learning skills.
 Tools like Docker, Jenkins, Java, Spring, and TensorFlow top the list with average salaries around $103K.
 This indicates that employers are rewarding junior analysts who bring cross-functional abilities in DevOps, backend development, or AI engineering—areas typically outside the standard analyst toolkit.
 - Foundational data analytics tools such as SQL, Python, and R remain essential but offer more moderate pay unless paired with specialized expertise.
 These skills fall within the $65K–$67K range, showing that while they are in high demand, their widespread availability tempers the salary premium.
 Analysts looking to boost pay may need to layer these skills with cloud tools, machine learning, or software development experience.
 - Soft tools that support collaboration, reporting, and enterprise workflows also appear in higher-paying job listings.
 Platforms like Jira, Confluence, PowerPoint, and SharePoint are associated with roles averaging $73K–$80K.
 This suggests that communication, documentation, and cross-team collaboration are seen as valuable traits even in technical roles—especially in larger or client-facing environments.